dune-community/dune-xt-common/CONTRIBUTING.md

 git config hooks.clangformat my-custom-clang-format-version
 ```

-If you do not have clang-format in version 3.8 available or forgot to apply it, the code you publish will fail the
+If you do not have clang-format in the correct version available or forgot to apply it, the code you publish will fail the
 corresponding travis check.
 Upon failure you are provided with more information on the github pull request page on how to proceed.
 In particular you are provided with the required changes which you may download and incorporate into your code.